-In the Lower School years, children search, question and respond to the world around them, while working hard to acquire the essential skills necessary for future academic success.
-In a school day balancing independent exploration with intentional and coordinated instruction in all subjects, there is sequential skill building and time allowed for both practice and genuine understanding.
+In our Lower School grades, children search, question, and respond to the world around them while acquiring the essential skills necessary for future academic success.
+Our school day balances independent exploration with intentional and coordinated instruction in all subjects, allowing for sequential skill building, practical application, and genuine understanding.

 Children progress from recognizing text to comprehending layered meaning; from telling stories with pictures to creating images through their writing; from recognizing number patterns to articulating multiple ways to solve complex mathematical problems; from recognizing and respecting alternative perspectives within their own class to discovering that they are members of a global community whose voices count.